 (NCBI-index: 909812)

 Like its congeners, the Red Roller (Ancylis mitterbacheriana) has a curve near the wing tip that creates a hooked appearance.
 The forewing is up to one-third dark reddish brown from the base along the inner edge.
 Then, a thin white line and a lighter zone can be seen as a transition to a light brown zone.
 Along the leading edge, the white stripes in the dark brown zone are particularly striking at the wing tip.
-The flight period is in one generation from late April to mid-July.
+The flight period spans one generation, from late April to mid-July.
 Adults can sometimes rest on the upper side of a leaf during the day.
-The wingspan is about 14mm.
-Host plant: Oak and Beech.
+The wingspan is about 14 mm.
+Host plant: Oak, Beech.
 Dutch name: Oranje haakbladroller.
-Frisian name:
+Frisian name: –

 Flying period: